DawnSyndrome/automated-trading-journal/README.md

 This application, while still being a small and limited version of a bigger idea, tries to provide a free alternative to journal automation and dashboard customization.

+Here's a simple example of what can be generated:

 ![Daily Trade Recap.png](obsidian/examples/daily/output/Daily%20Trade%20Recap.png)

 ---